 Marketing major Katherine Fackler ’23 participated in a remote internship with Pfizer this summer, her fourth internship over the past four years.
 Fackler interned with Pfizer’s marketing and sales department, combining her love of science and people.

-Anthropology and physics double major Sydney Salas ’23 spent her summer in a molecular biology and genetics lab at Cornell University through the National Science Foundation’s Research Opportunities for Undergraduates program.
+Anthropology and biology double major Sydney Salas ’23 spent her summer in a molecular biology and genetics lab at Cornell University through the National Science Foundation’s Research Opportunities for Undergraduates program.

 A history major with military aspirations, Preston Isom ’23 spent his summer interning in Oklahoma with the Fort Sill National Landmark and Museum and the U.S. Army Artillery Museum.
 Both are operated by the U.S. Army Center of Military History.